IntelliTect/AzureDevOps-Tools/docs/migrate-modules.md

 - Migrate Repos
 - Migrate Build Queues

-Migrating work items is not supported in this tool, see dependencies for additional options.

 # Dependencies
+The following tools are required to complete migrations:

-- You will need the [Microsoft VSTS Work Item Migrator](https://github.com/microsoft/vsts-work-item-migrator) or something comparable to migrate work items.
+- Work Items are migrated using [Microsoft VSTS Work Item Migrator](https://github.com/microsoft/vsts-work-item-migrator)
 - PowerShell 5.1.0 or later
 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
 	- [Azure CLI DevOps Extension](https://docs.microsoft.com/en-us/azure/devops/cli/?view=azure-devops)

+The [Azure DevOps Migration Tool](https://github.com/nkdAgility/azure-devops-migration-tools) can also be used to migrate work items.
+This is an excellent tool that better supports work item transforms and history though can be complex to configure.

 # Getting Started
 There is some simple set up that needs to be done before you can run any of the migration modules.
 Included in the repo are two directories...